yisar/asta/README.md

 # Smox

-> Fast 1kB state management based on New context api which is similar to Vuex.
+> Fast 1kB state management Used New context api and Proxy which is similar to Vuex.

 ### Feature